 Correlated Color Temperature (CCT)

 In conclusion, we can see the importance of evaluating the: color rendering index, correlated color temperature, and foot candle of LED lighting before making a purchase decision.
-If you need help in evaluating LED lighting for your facility reach out to us here at Action Services Group, we could be happy to put together a free no-obligation proposal for your organization.
-We look forward to working with you.
+If you need help in evaluating LED lighting for your facility reach out to us here at Action Services Group by calling 610-558-9773, email firstname.lastname@example.org, or schedule a call that fits your needs by clicking the button below.